aws-samples/amazon-sagemaker-local-mode/README.md

   - [**Bring Your Own Container Prophet Algorithm**](prophet_bring_your_own_container_local_training_and_serving):  This example provides a detailed walkthrough on how to package a Prophet algorithm for training and production-ready hosting.
 We have included also a Python file for local training and serving that can run on your local computer, for faster development.
   - [**Bring Your Own Container HDBSCAN Algorithm**](hdbscan_bring_your_own_container_local_training):  This example provides a detailed walkthrough on how to package a HDBSCAN algorithm for training.
 We have included also a Python file for local training that can run on your local computer, for faster development.
   - [**Bring Your Own Container scikit-learn Algorithm and deploy a pre-trained Model**](scikit_learn_bring_your_own_container_and_own_model_local_serving):  This example provides a detailed walkthrough on how to package a scikit-learn algorithm for serving with a pre-trained model.
 We have included also a Python file for local serving that can run on your local computer, for faster development.
+  - [**Delta Lake Bring Your Own Container CatBoost Algorithm**](delta_lake_bring_your_own_container_local_training_and_serving):  This example provides a detailed walkthrough on how to package a CatBoost algorithm for training on data fetched from Delta Lake, directly from S3, and and then serve your model with the Docker image you built.
+We have included also a Python file for local training and serving that can run on your local computer, for faster development.

 - **Built-in scikit-learn Processing Job :**

   - [**Built-in scikit-learn Processing Job**](scikit_learn_local_processing):  This example provides a detailed walkthrough on how to use the built-in scikit-learn Docker image for processing jobs.
 We have included also a Python file for processing jobs that can run on your local computer, for faster development.